 "p" means the whole number specified in the applicable Final Terms, such number representing a number of U.S. Government Securities Business Days and which shall not be specified in the applicable Final Terms as less than five without the prior written consent of the Calculation Agent;

-"dc" means the number of calendar days from (and including) SOFR IndexStart to (but excluding) SOFR IndexEnd:
+"d" means the number of calendar days from (and including) the day on which the relevant SOFR $Index{Start}$ is determined to (but excluding) the day on which the relevant SOFR $Index{End}$ is determined.